 The more modern and slightly less damaging plastic is PU, which is constantly being technically developed to reduce flaws, such as the hazardous toxins it releases during manufacturing and the oil-based polymers it’s made with which make use of fossil fuels.

-Piñatex is a vegan leather made from the fiber of the pineapple plant.
+Piñatex makes vegan leather with the fiber of the pineapple plant.
 The company sources the leaves, which are typically discarded from the pineapple industry.

 The innovation in technology not only results in a more sustainable, cruelty-free leather, but also an additional source of income for farming industries.
 Once the leaves are stripped of fiber, the leftover biomass is used as fertilizer or biofuel.
 The fiber is then “degummed” and processed to make an unwoven mesh, which is then shipped to Spain for specialized finishing.
-From there, it can be made into jackets, shoes, watch straps, and more.
+From there, it can be made into jackets, shoes, and watch straps.

 Vegan luxury shoe brand Veerah makes Appeel, a sustainable leather made from apple peels.
 The process starts with organic apples harvested from an Italian orchard that are then juiced.
 The peels are reserved, ground into a fine powder, then processed into a plant-based leather used to make shoes.
 Vegan “Harry Potter” film star Evanna Lynch has rocked Veerah heels.

 Award-winning German brand ZVNDER makes vegan leather from mushrooms.
-According to the company, mushrooms are hand-harvested from a forest in Romania and then made into a soft, suede-like material in a studio in Berlin.
-It has been used to make wallets, hats, and sneakers.
+The company hand-harvests mushrooms from a forest in Romania.
+It then makes them into a soft, suede-like material in a studio in Berlin, which is used to make wallets, hats, and sneakers.

-Malai is a completely vegan leather made from agricultural waste of the Southern Indian coconut industry.
-The company works with farmers to collect coconut water that would otherwise be discarded to feed the production of a bacterial cellulose.
+Malai is a completely vegan leather made from agricultural waste from the Southern Indian coconut industry.
+The company works with farmers to collect coconut water.
 The result is a flexible, durable, leather-like material that is water-resistant and free from plastic coatings and synthetic ingredients.
-It’s capable of being produced with different thicknesses and can by dyed.
+It’s capable of being produced with different thicknesses and can be dyed.
 Malai’s vegan leather has been used to make shoes, bags, and clutches.